 An important part of the change in unfunded actuarial accrued liability from year to year is due to the impact of actuarial gains and losses of the System.
-This section summarizes the combined asset and liability experience changes since the prior valuation on December 31, 2019.
+This section summarizes the combined asset and liability experience changes since the prior valuation on December 31, 2020.

-As can be seen in Item 7 of Table 7, the expected value of the unfunded actuarial accrued liability as of December 31, 2020 was an underfunded position of \$1,689.0 million.
-This expected value reflects an assumed investment return assumption of 7.00% applied to the beginning of year unfunded actuarial accrued liability, normal cost, and contributions during 2020.
+As can be seen in Item 7 of Table 7, the expected value of the unfunded actuarial accrued liability as of December 31, 2021 was an underfunded position of \$1,671.4 million.
+This expected value reflects the prior year's assumed investment return assumption of 7.00% applied to the beginning of year unfunded actuarial accrued liability, normal cost, and contributions during 2021.

-Since the actual unfunded actuarial accrued liability as of December 31, 2020 is \$1,632.0 million, it represents a total unexpected net decrease for the period of \$57.0 million, as shown in Item 9 of Table 7.
-That is, the unfunded actuarial accrued liability is less than expected.
-The net decrease in the unfunded actuarial accrued liability includes an asset experience gain of \$57.9 million as shown in Table 4, and an unexpected increase on the liability side due to experience equal to \$0.9 million, which is broken out by source in Items 16-23 of Table 7.
+Since the actual unfunded actuarial accrued liability as of December 31, 2021 is \$1,711.8 million, it represents a total unexpected net increase for the period of \$40.3 million, as shown in Item 9 of Table 7.
+That is, the unfunded actuarial accrued liability is greater than expected.
+The net increase in the unfunded actuarial accrued liability includes an asset experience gain of \$83.4 million as shown in Table 4 and an unanticipated increase on the liability equal to \$123.7 million.
+This is split between the change in assumptions which increased the UAAL by \$142.3 million and the liability experience gain of \$18.5 million, which is broken out by source in Items 16-23 of Table 7.